|

 the moon?
 What’s to stop some nation sending up rockets and annexing the

 entire moon for themselves?
-What’s to stop anyone
+What’s to stop anyone and everyone beaming

 The radio